Robert Campbell (frontiersman): Sublette and Campbell (1836–1845)

 St. Louis, as the base of operations for the fur trade, was a natural place for Sublette and Campbell to open their business.
 In September 1836 the partners purchased a brick building at 7 Main Street for $12,823.
 From here, they engaged in the dry goods business, frequently selling on credit.
 Robert demonstrated a keen knowledge of affairs of money.
 In the age of unbridled capitalism, Robert proved to be firm yet just, pursuing payments of debts owed, but always paying his own debts.
 He never really pursued the robber baron practices of later in the century.

-Campbell and Sublette amassed large amounts of real estate in the upper Mississippi valley, severed as loan agents for several banks, and invested in the St. Louis Insurance Company, the St. Louis Hotel Company, and the Marine Insurance Company.
+Campbell and Sublette amassed large amounts of real estate in the upper Mississippi valley, served as loan agents for several banks, and invested in the St. Louis Insurance Company, the St. Louis Hotel Company, and the Marine Insurance Company.
 All of this investment, however, threatened to overextend the partners.
 They frequently teetered on the edge of bankruptcy because of difficulty in collecting from their debtors.
 Despite these issues, Campbell continued to rise through the ranks of society.
 He was elected by the state legislature to the Missouri State Bank's board of directors in December 1839.
 Although he rarely had much cash on hand, he was financially sound enough to purchase a large tract of land in what is today Kansas City's downtown.

 1842 saw the end of "Sublette and Campbell," as the partners decided not to renew their partnership.
 Both remained good friends, however, and the store was simply divided down the center by a wall.
 An economic crisis in the 1840s threatened to ruin Campbell, but the timely influx of cash from Scottish Laird (Lord) Sir William Drummond Stewart, a good friend, prevented much worse.
 Sublette became seriously ill and died in 1845, depriving Robert of a close friend and ally.